High School Musical (franchise): High School Musical 3: Senior Year (2008)

 The third installment in the High School Musical franchise premiered in London on October 17, 2008 and was theatrically released in the United States on October 24, 2008.
 Receiving generally positive reviews, it set a record for largest opening weekend for a musical film and became the highest-grossing film in the franchise.

 Nearing the end of senior year, Troy rallies the Wildcats to basketball championship victory, and he and Gabriella reflect on their time at East High and their uncertain future.
 With most of the Wildcats recruited to the Spring Musical, which will present the students' final days at East High.
 Ms. Darbus also announces that she will select one student for a Juilliard scholarship, with Sharpay, Ryan, Kelsi, and Troy under consideration.
 Desperate to win, Sharpay tries to persuade Ryan to help her convince Kelsi to consider them as the leads.

-With prom around the corner, Taylor eventually agrees to be Chad’s date, and Ryan asks Kelsi.
+With prom around the corner, Taylor eventually agrees to be Chad's date, and Ryan asks Kelsi.
 Gabriella has an opportunity to attend Stanford early, and Sharpay manipulates Troy to encourage Gabriella to go.
-Conflicted about his own college choices and Gabriella’s absence, Troy drives to meet Gabriella for their own prom night.
+Conflicted about his own college choices and Gabriella's absence, Troy drives to meet Gabriella for their own prom night.
 The Wildcats prepare for the musical, where Troy and Gabriella make a surprise appearance, and Ms. Darbus announces that both Kelsi and Ryan have received a scholarship to Juilliard.
 The Wildcats reveal their college choices, with Troy deciding to stay not far from Gabriella, and the film concludes with a big celebratory graduation.

 Sharpay's Fabulous Adventure (2011)

 Sharpay's Fabulous Adventure is a spin-off film starring Ashley Tisdale, and was released as a Blu-ray/DVD combination pack on April 19, 2011, and then broadcast as a Disney Channel Original Movie on May 22, 2011.

-Set one year after the events of Senior Year, the film looks at Sharpay's life after graduation as she attempts to land a role in a Broadway show.
-After performing at a local fundraiser event in Albuquerque, New Mexico a talent scout offers Sharpay a once in a lifetime opportunity in New York City.
+Set a year after the events of Senior Year, the film looks at Sharpay's life after graduation as she attempts to land a role in a Broadway show.
+After performing at a local fundraiser event in Albuquerque, New Mexico, a talent scout offers Sharpay a once-in-a-lifetime opportunity in New York City.
 Unsure if she is ready to take on the big city by herself, Sharpay's father tells her that she has one month to land a role in the show, or she will have to return home and work at the Lava Springs Country Club.
-Upon arriving in New York City, Sharpay soon realizes that the theatre world is a lot more cut-throat then a high school musical.
+Upon arriving in New York City, Sharpay soon realizes that the theatre world is a lot more cut-throat than a high school musical.
 With the help of her new friend Peyton Leverett (Austin Butler), Sharpay sets out to realize her star-studded dreams.